Low-distortion planar embedding of rod-based structures: Experimental results

-After demonstrating the effectiveness of the proposed method on handling the above examples, we consider some more complex examples.
+After demonstrating the effectiveness of the proposed method in handling the above examples, we consider some more complex examples.
 Specifically, in Fig.~\ref{fig:result_surface}(a) we consider a rod-based structure representing a cloth surface.
 In Fig.~\ref{fig:result_surface}(b), we further consider a rod-based structure representing a human face.
 For both examples, our method is capable of producing a low-distortion planar embedding without overlaps.
+We remark that for these two examples, while the rod-based structures represent a certain surface, they still only consist of rod segments and joints without any specific part being identified as a ``face''.
+Consequently, the planar embedding only preserves the rod lengths and angles between major joints, while other geometric properties of the ``faces'' such as the face diagonal length will not be automatically preserved.
+The extension of our method for handling structures with a specific ``surface region'' is discussed later in Section~\ref{sect:extension}.

 For a more quantitative analysis of the above experiments, Table~\ref{tab:results} shows the performance of our method (in terms of length error, angle error, and overlap number) on different examples.
 In all examples, we can see that the length and angle errors are very small, indicating that the embeddings exhibit low geometric distortion.
-We remark that the angle error is relatively large for the two surface examples (Fig.~\ref{fig:result_surface}(a) and Fig.~\ref{fig:result_surface}(b)) because of the large number of joints between short rod segments.
+We remark that in all examples, the average angle error is not as negligible as the length error, as the angle sum at a major joint at the interior of a 3D rod-based structure is affected by the curvature, while the angle sum at the corresponding point in the planar embedding is always $2\pi$.
+This discrepancy in curvature inevitably introduces certain angle errors.
+Besides, the overall length and angle errors are relatively large for the two surface examples (Fig.~\ref{fig:result_surface}(a) and Fig.~\ref{fig:result_surface}(b)) because of the large number of major joints between short rod segments.
 Specifically, the short rod segments unavoidably pose some limitations on the movement of the vertices on the plane throughout the optimization process, thereby causing a relatively large angle error when compared to the other examples.
 Besides, the number of overlaps is 0 for all examples, confirming the bijectivity of the embeddings.